mgpricing-development/interview-exercises/frontend-engineer/README.md

 ## Exercise 1: Layout and Styling

-We are going to add some styling to the Task List:
+We are going to add some styling to the app.

+### Task Cards

+We want to change the task list for a simple unordered list to cards for each task:

+* On hover, the card should have a 1px solid black border
+* The background of the card should be white
+* The card should have rounded corners: 6px radius
+* The card should have 5px padding on all sides
+* The text should be aligned against the left side of the card

 ### Task List